Black rail

 The black rail (Laterallus jamaicensis) is a mouse-sized member of the rail family Rallidae that occurs in both North and South America.
+It is the smallest rail present in North America and is known for its secretive nature.

 Taxonomy

 The black rail was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with all the rails in the genus Rallus and coined the binomial name Rallus jamaicensis.
 Gmelin based his description on the "Least water hen" that had been described and illustrated in 1760 by the English naturalist George Edwards in his Gleanings of Natural History.
 Edwards had obtained a preserved specimen that had been brought to London from Jamaica by Patrick Browne.
 Browne had briefly mentioned the rail in his book "The Civil and Natural History of Jamaica".
 The black rail is now placed with 12 other small rails and crakes in the genus Laterallus that was introduced in 1855 by George Robert Gray.
 The genus name is a portmanteau of Rallus lateralis, a synonym of the binomial name for the rufous-sided crake, the type species of the genus.
 The specific epithet jamaicensis is from "Jamaica", the type locality.